opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

   write P4 code that takes care of replying to NDP requests without any intervention from the control plane.

-We choose to implement the last option to show and interesting use case of P4.
+We choose to implement the last option to show an interesting use case of P4.

 The idea is simple, NDP NA packets have the same header structure as NDP NS ones.
-They are both ICMPv6 packets with different header field values, such as different ICMPv6 type, different Ethernet addresses etc. A switch that knows the MAC address of a given IPv6 target address found in an NDP NS request, can transform the same packet to and NDP NA reply by modifying some of its fields.
+They are both ICMPv6 packets with different header field values, such as different ICMPv6 type, different Ethernet addresses etc. A switch that knows the MAC address of a given IPv6 target address found in an NDP NS request, can transform the same packet to an NDP NA reply by modifying some of its fields.

 ## Exercise steps